ythecombinator/talks/README.md

 - **When:** September, 26
 - **Where:** Universidade de Fortaleza - Unifor.
 - **Attendees:** ≈50
 - **Description:** Have you ever stopped to think why something as old as functional programming is so buzzed nowadays?
-Embark on this journey with me and [Ian](http://akaian.com/) where we will explain this and the importance of using functional concepts nowadays.
+Join me and [Ian](http://akaian.com/) on this journey with  where we will explain this and the importance of using functional concepts nowadays.
 - **Presentation:** [See it live here](http://mabrasil.github.io/talks/2015/unidev/).

 #### [SETIC 2015](http://unidevce.github.io/)